joez2450/sep10-freedom-project/blog/entry04.md

 Moving forward with the decision, the next tool I tested out was [Skeleton](http://getskeleton.com/).
 Beginning with my Skeleton tinkering process, I looked closely at the webpage provided by the developers.
 This time when I observed over the tool page, however, I noticed that there wasn't a side-by-side playground for a tutorial.
 Skeleton only lists its CSS elements in brief detail and a download button on its page.

 For a beginner's lesson on the tool, I followed a [Pythonology video](https://www.youtube.com/watch?v=v4UC9emY9KA).
-I used the video to my advantage, occasionally grabbing information that was important.
+I used the video to my advantage, occasionally grabbing important information.
 While listening to the video and constantly engaged, I was gradually able to use some of the topics mentioned and implement my twists of creating an about me page with Skeleton on CS50.
 Here is a visual:

 ![Untitled drawing (17)](https://github.com/joez2450/sep10-freedom-project/assets/146861465/e19e23e0-0e57-4270-8948-511637ba9a3c)